scott-eric-kaufman/the-whole-sek/content/the-valve/2005-06-02-same-senseless-ramblings-slightly-bigger-stage-or-intellectual-investments-in-jolly-corners.md

 It is germane to the discussion because it shows how Freud’s ideas have been treated.
 What he was right about is trivialized or ignored at the expense of his wrongs.
 Reasons for this have much to do with Freud’s cultural legacy and gravity, and often little with disinterested assessment of his ideas.
 That is the “polemical” content of Holland’s argument.
 As he accepts that Freud was spectacularly wrong about feminine sexuality, inter alia, you can’t justly say that he ignores Freud’s critics.
 It certainly wasn’t worshippers who demonstrated that.

 As to the matter of sources, the studies he cites describe the results of the empirical investigation of psychoanalysis.
 He gives the details of one out of thousands detailed in those books.
-Fisher &amp; Greenberg provide summaries and analysis of experimental confirmation and disconfirmation of the classical Freudian theory.
+Fisher & Greenberg provide summaries and analysis of experimental confirmation and disconfirmation of the classical Freudian theory.
 Weston’s results include modern developments in psychoanalysis, including object relations theory.
 Holland reads Weston’s results as providing further evidence that Freud’s theory of mind is compatible with the best (cognitive) psychology we have.
 I don’t think that’s trivial in terms of result or as of a percentage of his output, really.
 Little of the contemporaneous work has survived as well.
 Behaviorism, again, is worth considering in that context.

 Holland’s ideas about holism and scientific method compose the bulk of his argument.
 In my view, Weiss and Sampson did as good of a job as could be done with what they were attempting to measure.
 I’m not sure how the protocols you mention could be better implemented, except through not yet existing technology.
 But it’s a tangential issue, essentially.